Deep Elm Records: History

 Deep Elm Records started in New York City by John Szuch.
 Deep Elm's first release was the single "Anthemic Tune" by Curdlefur in 1995.
 Its first album was by Camber in March 1997.

-In 2006, Deep Elm Records signed its first UK act, Free Diamonds.
+In 2006 Deep Elm Records signed its first UK act, Free Diamonds.
 By 2008, Deep Elm stopped pressing physical CDs and vinyl, effectively becoming a digital only label.
 The label has refused to be bought out by a larger company, and is currently located in Maui, Hawaii.

-Vice described Deep Elm as "a seminal label for the 90s/early 2000s emo scene".
+Vice described Deep Elm as "a seminal label for the 90s/early 200s emo scene".

 Compilation albums

-Between 1997 and 2007, the label released a series of twelve compilation albums titled The Emo Diaries.
+Between 1997 and 2011, the label released a series of twelve compilation albums titled The Emo Diaries.
 The series had an open submissions policy and featured mostly acts that were unsigned at the time of the albums' releases.
 The Emo Diaries featured then-new and unreleased music by such acts as The Appleseed Cast, Brandtson, Further Seems Forever, Jimmy Eat World, Planes Mistaken for Stars and Samiam.
+In 2025, Deep Elm released The Emo Diaries, Chapter 13: Confessions Of A Broken Man, reviving the compilation series after 14 years.
 It also released a compilation series called This Is Indie Rock.

 Deep Elm's founder, John Szuch, claims that the original name for the series was intended to be The Indie Rock Diaries, but this was ruled out when the first volume included Jimmy Eat World and Samiam, who were both signed to major record labels.
 The Emo Diaries was chosen because The Emotional Diaries was too long for the album cover.
 Despite the title, the bands featured in the series have a diversity of sounds that do not all necessarily fit into the emo style of rock music.
 Andy Greenwald, in his book Nothing Feels Good: Punk Rock, Teenagers, and Emo, claims that the series "stake[s] a claim for emo as more a shared aesthetic than a genre."
 The label is now famous as a home for alternative post-rock bands, with acts such as Lights & Motion, Moonlit Sailor, Athletics and Dorena.